GuilinXie/nanoGPT/README.md

 [Reference](#reference)

 ## Project Overview
-This nanoGPT model is a decoder-only transformer model, following the GPT-2 model's architecture.
+This nanoGPT is a decoder-only transformer model, following the GPT-2 model's architecture.
 The dataset is a 1 MB text file, which is all Shakespeare's work.
 The model was trained on a character level.
 The task of the model is to generate Shakespeare-like text.